-Dutch violinist Emma Rhebergen graduated for her masters degree in june 2018 at Maastricht Conservatory, in the class of Yuzuko Horigome.
-She began playing the violin at the age of five, attended the School for Young Talent at the Royal Conservatoire in The Hague from the age of fifteen, and studied there during that time with Koosje van Haeringen, and obtained her bachelors degree again at the Royal Conservatoire The Hague in the class of Vera Beths.
+Dutch violinist Emma Rhebergen graduated with her masters’ degree in June 2018 from Maastricht Conservatory, and completed the exam “Concertmusicus” with greatest distinction at the Royal Conservatory of Brussels, under the guidance of Yuzuko Horigome.
+Following the beginning of her violin studies at the age of five, she attended the School for Young Talent at the Royal Conservatory in The Hague and studied with Koosje van Haeringen.
+She continued her studies in The Hague and obtained her bachelors degree, with special distinction for her “remarkable performance of a Bach sonata”, in the class of Vera Beths.

-Although having learned the majority of the solo repertoire for violin, chamber music has always been of special interest to Emma.
-As a result, she has performed in various high profile programs which took place in halls such as the Concertgebouw Amsterdam (small hall) and Jurriaanse zaal in The Doelen, and she has also participated in festivals such as the International Chamber Music Festival in Utrecht, Grachtenfestival Amsterdam and Orlando Festival.
-Next to a member of the Chekhov piano trio, she is also part of the Metis String Quartet, and forms a dynamic violin-piano duo with pianist Michelle Chow.
+Having learned the majority of the solo repertoire for violin, chamber music has always been of special interest to Emma.
+As a result, she has performed in various high profile programs which took place in esteemed halls such as the Concertgebouw Amsterdam, TivoliVredenburg Utrecht and De Doelen, Rotterdam.
+In addition, she has also participated in festivals such as the International Chamber Music Festival in Utrecht, Grachtenfestival Amsterdam and the Orlando Festival.
+She is part of the Chekhov piano trio, the Metis String Quartet and she is also part of a dynamic violin-piano duo with pianist Michelle Chow.

 She has won first prizes during different national competitions including the Princess Christina Competition and the competition of the International Chamber Music Festival in Hoorn.
-In 2016, she was a finalist with her string quartet in the competition “Big Chambermusic Prize” in Rotterdam and was twice semi-finalist of the Violin Competition Oskar Back in the Netherlands.
+Next to the successful performances with the Chekhov trio, she was a finalist with her string quartet in the competition “Big Chamber music Prize” in Rotterdam in 2016 and was twice a semi-finalist of the Violin Competition Oskar Back (2016 and 2018) in the Netherlands.